rEstela/studies/README.md

-# studies
-A collection of Scientific Projects I studied
+# A collection of Scientific Projects I studied

+In this repository I have put together some projects that I studied to improve my Python skills and Machine Learning knowledge.

+I have separated this repository in the following order:

+1. `Project 1`: Add Description
+2. `Project 2`: Add Description

+Obs...
+Repository In Construction...